jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 require("null-ls").config {}
 require("lspconfig")["null-ls"].setup {}

-nvim_lsp.tsserver.setup {
+-- make sure to only run this once! nvim_lsp.tsserver.setup {
     on_attach = function(client, bufnr)
         -- disable tsserver formatting if you plan on formatting via null-ls